sheldonhull/sheldonhull.hugo/content/blog/improving-the-quality-of-your-automation-logging-with-cowsay.md

 You see failure after failure.

-You want help predicting the success of your next run, so I'm going to provide you with an advanced artificially intelligent way to do this through the power of npm packages.
+You want help predicting the success of your next run, so I'm going to provide you with an advanced artificially intelligent way to do this through the power of `npm install`.

 ## NPM